 Other strains of E. coli are capable of causing extraintestinal infection (see Escherichia coli Infections Escherichia coli Infections The gram-negative bacterium Escherichia coli is the most numerous aerobic commensal inhabitant of the large intestine.
-Certain strains cause diarrhea, and all can cause infection when they invade... read more ).
+Certain strains cause diarrhea, and all can cause infection when... read more ).

 (See also Overview of Gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 Most cases are infectious, although gastroenteritis may occur after ingestion of drugs and chemical... read more .)

 Symptoms of hemorrhagic E. coli are severe abdominal cramps which begin suddenly along with watery diarrhea, which may become bloody within 24 hours.
 The diarrhea usually lasts 1 to 8 days.
 Fever is usually absent or mild but occasionally can exceed 102° F (39° C).